Skip to main content

 Namespaces in Okteto are automatically allowed to pull images that belong to their namespace automatically.
 If your application uses images from the Okteto Registry, it'll be able to pull container images without any extra configuration.

-Push helm chart into the Okteto Registry
+Push Helm chart to the Okteto Registry

 {